absorb-it/openhab-blockly-nspanel/docs/openhab_rules_notification.md

 [<img src="img/openhab_rules_notification_script.png" align="right" width="300">](img/openhab_rules_notification_script.png)

-- The notification can be configured as above.
+- The notification can be configured as shown.
 You might like to have a look at the [Notification Description](blockLibrary_nspanel_screensaver_screensaverNotification.md) as well.
 - Some timer is added to remove the notification after a while by sending an empty notification.<br clear="right"/>

 ---